WestiferRobin/hedron/README.md

 - PixelLab Series: https://www.youtube.com/playlist?list=PLqxDfnv9FagPWIQo4Jia8SX5CkFX9iuZ2

 ## In Progress
+- Bugs:
+    - Movement
+        - Tile selection needs to be polished
+            - Player is moving off the tilemap
+            - Player and Tile need better collision
-- Get combat done for 2 single prisms
+- Combat for 2 single Hedrons
     - Ally vs Enemy
             - Ally can be computer or player
             - Enemy can be player